Andrea-Schulz/project23SF/writeup.md

 #### Sensor Fusion Implementation

+In the final step, we implemented the nonlinear camera model and included the camera's field of view (FOV), thus enabling a full camera-lidar sensor fusion within our multi target tracking algorithm.
+The tracking loop now updates all tracks with lidar measurements, then with camera measurements.

+Within the EKF, the nonlinearity of the measurement function h(x) must now be taken into account.

-In the final implementation, it can be seen that for all ground truth objects, our multi-target track management initializes, manages and deletes tracks as defined throughout the exercises:
+In the final implementation, it can be seen that for all ground truth objects, our multi-target track management initializes, manages and deletes tracks as defined in the previous exercises:

 ![](custom_plots/fusion_1.png)
 *Multi-target tracking with sensor fusion - output in measurement sequence 1*